Each month we hold several technology classes, craft workshops, and clubs. Registration is required for events marked with *.

 Adult Book Club

-The group normally meets on the 1st Wednesday of every month.
-Due to summer hours, we will meet on Thursday August 6 at 5 p.m.
-New members are always welcome!
+The group meets on the 1st Wednesday of every month (1st Thursdays during the summer) at 5 p.m. *We will meet on the 2nd Wednesday in March* New members are always welcome!
 Please contact the library for more information or to request a book.
-This month, we will discuss Lucky Us by Amy Bloom.
+On March 1 we will discuss Kitchen House by Kathleen Grissom.

 Beginner’s Knitting Group